iridis-rs/iridis/README.md

 # `iridis`

-`iridis` is a framework that lets you define and build dataflow applications with ease.
+`iridis` is a framework that allows you to define and build dataflow applications with ease.

-It consists on 2 APIs:
+It consists of two main APIs:

-- `iridis-api`: the main API for implementing each node in the dataflow graph.
+* `iridis-api`: the primary API used to implement each node in the dataflow graph.
-- `iridis`: the `runtime` API that will load all the nodes and launch the application.
+* `iridis`: the `runtime` API responsible for loading all nodes and launching the application.

-Additionally we provide 2 other APIs:
+In addition, we provide two plugin APIs:

-- `iridis-file-ext`: the Plugin API for handling file extensions (it defines how the runtime should load a file with a specific extension).
+* `iridis-file-ext`: the plugin API for handling file extensions.
+It defines how the runtime should load files with specific extensions.
-- `iridis-url-scheme`: the Plugin API for handling URL schemes (it defines how the runtime should load an url with a specific URL scheme).
+* `iridis-url-scheme`: the plugin API for handling URL schemes.
+It defines how the runtime should load URLs with specific schemes.

-Each plugin can be loaded into the `iridis` runtime uppon initialization.
+Each plugin can be loaded into the `iridis` runtime upon initialization.

 ## Usage

-In a `lib` crate we can define a `node`:
+In a `lib` crate, you can define a `node` like this:

 ```rust
 use iridis_api::prelude::{thirdparty::*, *};